-Participants were a sample of 95 children (48 males) aged 7-10 years.
+Participants were a sample of 95 children (48 males) 7 to 10 years of age.
 They were recruited in local schools around Durham in the United Kingdom.
-An additional seven participants were excluded because they either could not perceive the stereo depth or did not complete all the trials.
-In the final sample there were nine 7-year-olds, thirty 8-year-olds, thirty two 9-year-olds, and twenty-four 10-year-olds.
-Written informed consent was obtained from parents and verbal assent was obtained from the participants themselves.
-The study was approved by the Ethics Committee in the Psychology Department at Durham University (reference 16/07 - Durham Multisensory Learning Project).
-Interpupillary distance was measured for each individual and used to calculate correctly-projected stereoscopic stimuli.
+An additional seven participants were excluded because they either could not perceive the stereo depth or did not complete all of the trials.
+The final sample had nine children 7 years old, 30 children 8 years old, 32 children 9 years old, and 24 children 10 years old.
+Written informed consent was obtained from parents, and verbal assent was obtained from the participants themselves.
+The study was approved by the Ethics Committee in the Psychology Department at Durham University (reference 16/07-Durham Multisensory Learning Project).
+Interpupillary distance was measured for each individual and used to calculate correctly projected stereoscopic stimuli.